jaydools/Build-a-Bouq/Capstone Proposal.md

 ---------> Focal and secondary will have the same options avilable

 Price will be displayed:
----> Each individual flower will show its cost
+---> Each flowers cost will be fetched from the inventory database built on the backend
-------> There will be a grand total (+shipping and taxes)
+------> There will be a grand total displayed (+shipping and taxes)
----------> Add to cart will be the CTA
+---------> Order Now will be the CTA

 ## Implementation